reframejs/reframe/docs/getting-started.md

 #### Production Environment

-By default, Reframe compiles for developement.
+By default, Reframe compiles for development.

 By setting `process.env.NODE_ENV = 'production'` in Node.js or `export NODE_ENV='production'` on your Unix(-like) OS
 you tell Reframe to compile for production.